Are you considering living in Portsmouth? We have put together this easy guide full of information about the amazing city.

 Milton: Milton is perfect for families seeking a little more space but wanting to remain close to the city hub.
 Milton is located on the eastern side of Portsea Island.

 Stamshaw: Stamshaw is a residential district of Portsmouth, located on the north western corner of Portsea Island.
 Consisting of terraced housing built during the late 19th century and early 20th century for dockyard workers and their families.
-Now Stamshaw is a sought-after area for first time-buyers and young families alike with an average house price at £213,069 in April 2020.
+Now Stamshaw is a sought-after area for first time-buyers and young families alike with an average house price at £228,423.

 Cosham: Cosham is a northern suburb of Portsmouth, located on the opposite side of the M27/A27 Havant Bypass in mainland Hampshire.

 Drayton & Farlington: Drayton & Farlington unlike the majority of the city lies on the mainland rather than Portsea Island.
 Farlington was incorporated into the city in 1932 and now forms a continuous development with Drayton and Cosham.
 Drayton and Farlington boasts a wide variety of properties including newly built developments.
-During April 2020 the average cost of a property within the Drayton area sits at £320,862 and £330,949 for Farlington.
+The average cost of a property in 2021 within the Drayton area sits at £349,261 and £354,631 for Farlington.

 Drayton & Farlington also has excellent access to major roads and motorways such as the A3(M) and A27.